JMcB17/cup/README.md

 Make sure to put it high up enough in the roles list that it can manage the 'banished' role.
 Also make sure it has access to the banished channel.

+Note that this is not guaranteed to be online.
+If you want to use it, and it's not online, please message me.
+My discord username: JMcB#7918

 ## Join the official discord server
 https://discord.gg/cdrgtpWhCX